 Reliable data loss prevention tools help you classify data, something often perceived as challenging in any DLP strategy.
-A good set of tools can associate classification parameters to the source application or the user generating the data.
-The process relies on tracking tags that identifies data and places a priority level on it.
+A good set of tools can associate classification parameters with the source application or the user generating the data.
+The process relies on tracking tags that identify data and places a priority level on it.

 This makes it easier to inspect every scrap of data managed in your network, safeguard important data, and eliminate whatever is deemed unnecessary.

 A strong data loss prevention implementation strategy uses access management tools.
 You can follow the principles of least privilege, meaning users have limited access to your data on a need-to-use basis.
 You can also apply session monitoring to keep track of every user inside your network, what they do inside it, and what they take.
 One key aspect of access management is the onboarding and offboarding process for all employees.
 Offboarding should be done instantly once you confirm an employee is no longer part of your organization.
 It’s a secure way to prevent data theft.